 On the marine front alone, two-thirds of the marine environment has been significantly altered by human actions.
 One-third of fish stocks are being harvested at unsustainable levels.
 Fifty-five percent of ocean area is covered by industrial fishing.
 Almost a third of reef-forming corals and more than a third of the world’s marine mammals are threatened.
 The list goes on.

 On top of this, there’s the ever-expanding global human population (from 3.7 to 7.6 billion since 1970) and climate change, which continues unabated and is affecting ecosystems around the world.

-In a way, the 72 remaining southern resident killer whales (updated as of April 2020) are a poster child for this global biodiversity crisis.
+In a way, the 75 remaining southern resident killer whales (updated as of spring 2021) are a poster child for this global biodiversity crisis.
 They’re surrounded by more than seven million people; depend on the same salmon we like to fish and eat; live in waters polluted by contaminants from industry, agriculture and cities; and share one of the busiest shipping waterways in the world.

 Can we turn this around?
 Yes, we can.
 Just take a look at the history of five other wildlife favourites of the Salish Sea.
 You’ll be surprised, and encouraged.
-After humans changed their behaviour, all of these animals came back from the brink.
+After humans changed their behaviour, all of these formerly endangered species came back from the brink.

 Imagine something the size of a school bus launching itself out of the water and landing with a spectacular splash.
 It’s an unforgettable sight, but one that was noticeably absent from the BC coast for decades.
 By the middle of the 20th-century commercial whalers had ravaged the global humpback whale population.
 There may have been as few as 1,200 left in the entire North Pacific.